Audi RS6 Avant review

-How good is Audi's 552bhp super estate?
+How good is Audi's super estate?
 We test the RS6 Avant

 Engines, performance and drive

 There’s so much performance on tap that it’s hard to use it on the road, even with quattro four-wheel drive, while the Audi feels a little subdued in corners.
-There’s no shortage of grip and the upgraded air-suspension system provides rock-solid body control, but there’s not much feedback through the major controls.
+There’s no shortage of grip and the upgraded air-suspension system provides rock-solid body control, but there’s not much feedback through the major controls, especially the light steering.

 Choosing the Drive Select system’s sportiest mode sharpens the throttle and helps reduce understeer by engaging a more aggressive setting on the electronically controlled Sports rear diff, but it also adds too much weighting to the steering.
-Make no mistake, the four-wheel-drive Audi is devastatingly quick on twisting roads, particularly in the wet, but it’s not as agile as the Mercedes E63 Estate or as engaging as the Jaguar XFR-S Sportbrake.
+Make no mistake, the four-wheel-drive Audi is devastatingly quick on twisting roads, particularly in the wet, but it’s not that engaging.

 Still, what the Audi lacks in driver involvement it makes up for with top-notch refinement.
-There’s virtually no wind noise on the motorway and in its comfort setting the air springs soak up bumps well – only deep potholes really ruffle the RS6, and you could easily use it as daily transport, as long as you're happy to suck up the running costs.
+There’s virtually no wind noise on the motorway and in its comfort setting, the air springs soak up bumps well – only deep potholes really ruffle the RS6, and you could easily use it as daily transport, as long as you're happy to suck up the running costs.

 MPG, CO2 and running costs

-There’s no escaping the fact that a V8 estate car with more than 500bhp is going to cost you a lot to run.
-A near £80,000 price tag and CO2 emissions of 229g/km mean big tax bills for company car drivers, while trips to the fuel station will be regular and costly if you use the car's maximum potential.
+There’s no escaping that a V8 estate car closing on 600bhp is going to cost a lot to run.
+A steep price tag and emissions of 223g/km mean big tax bills for company car drivers, while trips to the fuel station will be regular and costly if you use the car's maximum potential.

-At least, Audi’s fixed-priced servicing deals allow you to budget for maintenance, although its worth noting that if you drive the RS6 hard or head to a track day –consumables like tyres and brakes are very expensive to replace.
+At least Audi’s fixed-priced servicing deals allow you to budget for maintenance, although it’s worth noting that if you drive the RS6 Avant hard or head to a track day, consumables like tyres and brakes are very expensive to replace.
 You can add ceramic brakes to the RS6, although they're pricey at £9,375.

 Interior, design and technology

-The RS6’s lines are incredibly aggressive and give the low-slung estate serious presence on the road.
+The RS6 Avant’s lines are incredibly aggressive and give the low-slung estate serious presence on the road.
 Audi’s designers have enhanced the standard A6 Avant’s lines with a deep, tarmac-skimming front bumper, huge, flared wheelarches and 20-inch alloy wheels.
 Even with more understated paintwork, it demands serious attention.

 A crease running back from the headlamps follows the shallow window line to the rear, giving the body a more menacing look.
 Meanwhile, at the rear there’s a pair of fat tailpipes and a gloss-black bumper insert.